kmcos/kmcos/doc/source/tutorials/installation.rst

   python-matplotlib, python-ase

-Finally in order to use all features, in particular the GUI model editor of kmos you have to install a number of dependencies.
+Finally in order to use all features, in particular the GUI model editor of kmcos you have to install a number of dependencies.
 This should not be very difficult on a recent Linux distribution with package management.
 So on Ubuntu it suffices to call::